 Festival FNAC Live (4th)

 Music lovers will absolutely love this festival of 31 free concerts performed over 4 days at the Hôtel de Ville.
-Catch artists such as Cassius, Julien Doré, and Benjamin Biolay.
+Catch artists such as Anna Calvi and Columbine.
 Visit event WEBSITE for full program.

 10. Escape to a Summer Garden